oracle/truffleruby/doc/contributor/cexts.md

 [ruby] INFO loading cext module ...
 ```

-## Tools

-The `tool/cext-compile-explore.rb` script can be used to show the output of
-stages of the C preprocessor and LLVM IR.

 ## Implementation

 We run Ruby C extensions using Sulong, running any dynamically linked libraries